Matts-vdp/todo_infinite/README.md

 You can build it yourself or download the latest apk in the releases tab

 Most of the app is self explanatory.
-The only thing that is not is that you have to swipe a todo to the left to delete it.
+The only thing that is not is that you have to swipe a todo to the left to delete it and to the right to move the todo into a different todo.

 ## Notifications
 By clicking on the notification icon you can send yourself a local notification.